SandSux/SciFi_Conky_HUD/README.md

 5. Next, some values need to be changed in a couple configuration files so that they reflect your system hardware interfaces.
     - Pick your favorite text editor and open the net.rc file. (i.e. Atom, Sublime, Pluma, etc.)
     - In `net.rc` towards the bottom there are a few lines where you will enter the designator for your wireless adapter interface marked as `<YOUR_WIFI_INTERFACE>`.
 If you are unsure what your wireless interface is called, run `ifconfig` to display a list of your network interfaces.
 It will likely be `wlan0` or something to the effect of `wlp**0`.
-    - Next, there is a path that we need to update in /lua/circle_anim.lua located on line 4 called IMAGEPATH.
+    - Finally, there is a path that we need to update in /lua/circle_anim.lua located on line 4 called IMAGEPATH.
 Update that path to reflect that of your system and you will have a working lua clock rings configuration.
     - Finally, there are some paths in the hdd.rc file that need to be changed to reflect your system on lines 59, 60, and 63.

 6. Open your weather.rc file and enter your openweathermap 'API_KEY' and your 'CITY_ID'